• Skip to primary navigation

 Square feature image with a glass jar of relish ready for serving.
 A jalepeno and red and white strip napkin sit surround the jar

-A tasty relish that's amazing on pork, chicken, fish, lamb, and beef.
-No canning required.
-It's the perfect relish to use up some of those vegetables in the garden.
-You can easily use a brown sugar substitute instead of regular to make it keto friendly and lower in sugar.
+This spicy and sweet pepper relish recipe is delicious on pork, chicken, fish, lamb, and beef.
+The best part?
+No canning is required.
+It's the perfect condiment to use up some of those vegetables coming out of the garden.
+Lower the sugar by using a brown sugar substitute.

 Print Recipe Pin Recipe Save Saved!